HoodedDeath/Death-Game-Launcher/README.md

 Some games have an external application to allow for more options for that specific game

-Games that currently have external apps:
+Games that currently have external apps
--Subnautica
+- Subnautica
--Terraria (WIP)
+- Terraria (WIP)